m-Py/DOTA2/README.md

    was presented in the test)
 - `response_time`: the response time in ms

-Additionally, the following information is stored for a DOMC test:
+If the test is a DOMC test, the following information is also stored:

 - `false_alarm`: was a distractor incorrectly accepted
 - `miss`: was the solution incorrectly rejected
 - `n_options_seen`: how many response options did the test-taker see

-The following columns have a different meaning in a DOMC test:
+These columns have a different meaning in a DOMC test:

 - `option_id_selected` can be 0, meaning that no option was accepted
 - `position_solution`: which option was the solution in the sequential